SHEN-Cheng/SHEN-Cheng.github.io/_pages/cv.md

 1. 2024, Recruitment committee for a postdoctoral position at the University of Gothenburg
 2. 2024-Now, Youth Editor of The Innovation (IF=11.33), Cell Press
 3. 2026, Vienna, EGU-2026 Main Convener of CL2.2: Near-surface wind speed in a changing climate: variability, attribution, and energy impacts
-4. 2026，Referee of EGU Outstanding Student and PhD candidate Presentation (OSPP)
+4. 2026，Referee of EGU-2026 Outstanding Student and PhD candidate Presentation (OSPP)